 To get a DMV hearing you must call DMV to request a hearing, it is not automatically set for you.
 It is your responsibility to set your DMV hearing within 10 calendar days of the arrest.
 If you do not request a hearing within 10 days, your driving privilege in CA will automatically be suspended 30 days after your arrest for a period of 4 months on a first offense.
 In under 21 and refusal cases your driving privilege in California will be suspended for 1 year.
 The number to call to set your DMV hearing is on your Temporary License/Notice of Suspension.

 After you are released from jail, you are given a court date for your arraignment.
 Arraignment is where the government tells you the charges and potential punishment you face.
 If you hire an attorney, your attorney can appear for you on a misdemeanor DUI so you never have to go to court.
 If you don’t hire an attorney, you must appear at your first court date or a warrant will be issued.
 Don’t confuse your court date with your DMV Hearing date.

 The notice of suspension notifies you of your right to a hearing to contest the action against your driving privilege.
 Most people don’t read it, but it explains that you need to request your hearing within 10 days.
 You must read your temporary license and notice of suspension because it contains important information regarding your legal rights.

 Work Restricted Driver’s License

-If you plan on staying in CA and your license was valid, you will be eligible for a work restricted driver’s license.
+If you plan on staying in California and your license was valid, you will be eligible for a work restricted driver’s license.